 The world has gone through several revolutions.
-If you are reading this is because you are somehow familiarised with the terms Industry 4.0 or 4th industrial revolution… the next disruption (using Innovator’s dilemma jargon) is just the 4th one, just that.
+If you are reading this it is because you are somehow familiarised with the terms Industry 4.0 or 4th industrial revolution… the next disruption (using Innovator’s dilemma jargon) is just the 4th one, just that.

 - It is a marketing problem.
 There is a need but the market is still not big enough to actually scale resources.
 What does this mean?
-Small firms with an organisation adapted to the new market will be able to cover the needs (non-existing yet) of these players.
+Small firms with an organization adapted to the new market will be able to cover the needs (non-existing yet) of these players.

 - The new market will not be big.
 Large companies with old organizational skills will feel safe with the so-called disruptors.
 New firms are protected.

 - But disruption is coming.
 What seems to be a side business on top of an established one now, will eventually become the key competitive advantage in a whole new sector, producing a multiplicative value to the current one.

 - Disruptors will move upmarket and their products will catch up on functionalities that were provided by established players before but with the new paradigm embedded.